MauricioRobayo/nextjs-google-analytics/README.md

 # Nextjs Google Analytics

-Google Analytics for Next.js, based on the [next.js / example / with-google-analytics](https://github.com/vercel/next.js/tree/master/examples/with-google-analytics).
+Google Analytics for Next.js, based on the official next.js example [with-google-analytics](https://github.com/vercel/next.js/tree/master/examples/with-google-analytics).

 It will only be loaded on `production` environments.
-To test it, you can run the development server with set `NODE_ENV` to `production`, for example:

-`NODE_ENV=production npm run dev`

 ## Installation